silentghoul-spec/explainable-recommendations/README.md

 # explainable-recommendations
-This repository is consists codes for our final project done during "Deep Learning for language processing" (CSA-EO 334) course in Indian Institute of Science Bangalore.
+This repository is consists codes for our final project done during "Deep Learning for language processing" (CSA-E0 334) course in Indian Institute of Science Bangalore.

 Implementation of NRT ,CAML, and extended CAML in tensorflow 2.2. \
 NRT folder consists of NRT model implementation from paper "Neural Rating Regression with Abstractive Tips Generation for Recommendation (SIGR 2017)" by Li et al\